50% up to $1,000

 Many of the states that are currently discussing legalizing sports betting have already approved laws to either look at the viability of sports betting or to implement it when the federal ban is dropped.
 Those states which are very close to legalizing sports betting are raring to go and could deploy their own US sportsbooks in a matter of weeks.
 As for the states not currently discussing legalizing sports betting at present; some have held preliminary talks but nothing more, some will be likely to address the issue once the federal ban ends, and others (mostly conservative states) are unlikely to legalize sports betting at any point in the future.

-If these states are given the opportunity to proceed with their own gambling laws, what does that mean for the industry?
+If these states are given the opportunity to proceed with their own online gambling laws, what does that mean for the industry?

 For starters, players in a state which has legalized online sports betting will no longer have to visit an offshore casino.
 They will likely be able to place bets on all the same markets, legally from inside their own state.
 Moreover, those sportsbooks will also likely to be able to include live betting and possibly even live streaming of major sporting events as happens at European bookies.
 Of course, the biggest reward would be the removal of nasty banking options and play-through rates, since being licensed by the state themselves, everything would be legal, above board and have to comply with local state law.

 We are a long way from witnessing the first proper online sportsbooks for US players launching at a state level, but the movement is gaining ground fast.
 It is a fascinating time to be betting on sports in the USA, to watch this space; things could be set to get a whole lot easier and freer shortly.